 Call it Tallahassee pride.

 Moss draped live oaks, sweet gums, hickory, and pine trees pride.
 Shrimp and grits pride.
 Blues music pride.
 Seminole pride.
 Outdoor pride.
 Historic pride.
-And local pride.
+And also local pride.

 So, for your next visit, soak in some of the things that make locals love their town.
 Here are some things to do and see in and around Tallahassee that provide a journey through “the other” Florida.